michaelbZA/my-website/content/posts/fc-series/06-month-end-close-process-transformation.md

 ## Self-Assessment: How Efficient Is Your Close?

-Rate your organization on these dimensions from 1 (strongly disagree) to 5 (strongly agree):
+Rate your organisation on these dimensions from 1 (strongly disagree) to 5 (strongly agree):

 1. Our month-end close is completed within 5 working days
 2. We have mapped and documented our entire close process